jjwithanr/obsidian_bible_study/docs/Old Testament/Isaiah/Isaiah53.md

 ## Overview:

+#### v.1-2
+>Who has believed our message and to whom has the arm of the LORD been revealed? <sup>2</sup>He grew up before him like a tender shoot, and like a root out of dry ground.
+He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.

 #### v.3
 >He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.